Exceptions to Lack of Novelty of Design (Grace Period in Japan) | ONDA TECHNO Intl. Patent Attys.[Japan Patent Firm] | Gifu City

 4. Contents of the design published (attach the photographs or images to specify the subject to be proved); and

-3. If the subject design is disclosed in official publications such as a patent gazette or design gazette before the JP filing date (or the priority date where priority is claimed), an Exception to Lack of Novelty does not apply to such disclosures.
-In this case, it is expected that the possibility of rejection by the Japan Patent Office will be high.
+If the subject design is disclosed in official publications such as a patent gazette or design gazette before the first filing date, the Exception to Lack of Novelty does not apply.
+In this case, it is likely that the Japan Patent Office will reject the application.

 For more information, please visit : https://www.jpo.go.jp/e/system/design/hague/proving_doc.html (JPO website)